 Collect contact information from witnesses, as their testimonies can be valuable.

 Police reports are also an important piece of evidence.
-A legal expert will review the report to understand the circumstances and identify any key details that might support the claim.
+A legal professional will review the report to understand the circumstances and identify any key details that might support the claim.

 Proper documentation assists in establishing liability and strengthens the case.